hikeventures/hikeventures.github.io/_posts/reviews/2018-09-16-alpacka-raft-gnarwhal-self-bailer.markdown

 ## Conclusion

 My first impressions about the Alpacka Gnarwhal are positive.
 I like it already much more than my Yak.
-Also the possibility to add gear inside the raft improves your visibility and stability on the river compared of having a backpack in front of you.
+Also the possibility to add gear inside the raft improves your visibility and stability on the river compared to having a backpack in front of you.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/42889766540/in/dateposted-public/" title="Alpacka Raft Gnarwhal Selfbailer"><img src="https://farm2.staticflickr.com/1891/42889766540_05d83eb52d_b.jpg" width="1024" height="683" alt="Alpacka Raft Gnarwhal Selfbailer"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>